zio/zio-zmx/docs/overview/metrics.md

 For a sneak preview, building a ZMX metrics client was the topic of two live coding sessions on Twitch TV:
 Building a ZMX metrics client [Part I](https://www.twitch.tv/kitlangton/video/1038831171) and [Part II](https://www.twitch.tv/kitlangton/video/1038926026)

 > Changing the targeted reporting back end will have no impact on the application at all.
-Once instrumented properly, that reporting back decision will happen __at the end of the world__
+Once instrumented properly, that reporting back end decision will happen __at the end of the world__
-> in the ZIP applications mainline by injecting one or more of the available reporting clients.
+> in the ZIO applications mainline by injecting one or more of the available reporting clients.

 Currently ZMX provides mappings to [StatsD](https://docs.datadoghq.com/) and [Prometheus](https://prometheus.io/) out of the box.